alban-read/M1-MICRO-FORTH/M1MicroForth.md

 It would be nice to add an **OPTIMIZE** word, that takes a TOKEN compiled word and just translates it to the simplest possible machine code, that would also be a good way of learning some of the nitty gritty detail of the ARM instruction set.

 Although a dumb machine code word would probably be ten times faster at branches, you need to get into inlining code and analyzing the flow of data to and from the stack for FORTH to become very fast.

-MPE have spent a lot of time figuring that out for their commercial FORTH products.
+MPE have commercial Forth products that produce fast code.